-(59) All issues, faults and/or damage to SCU electrical infrastructure and equipment must be reported in the SCU Maintenance Management System.
+(52) All issues, faults, and/or damage to SCU electrical infrastructure and equipment must be reported in the SCU Maintenance Management System.

-(60) All incidents, near misses and hazards relating to electrical work and electrical equipment must be reported in Riskware.
+(53) All incidents, near misses, and hazards relating to electrical work and equipment must be reported in Riskware.

-(61) The WHS team are to notify the regulator (SafeWork NSW, Work Health & Safety Qld or the Electrical Office or other relevant regulator) of a notifiable electrical serious injury or illness of a person or dangerous electrical incident.
+(54) The WHS team will notify the regulator, E.g, SafeWork NSW, Work Health & Safety Qld, the Electrical Office, or other relevant regulators of a notifiable serious electrical injury or illness of a person or dangerous electrical incident.